 Most people though, I’m guessing, will have a fulltime job, and lots of commitments to family and friends.
 And if you’re reading this you most likely don’t have a solid idea of how much you can sacrifice, or how to define the fitness that you want to achieve.
 Allow me, then, to set the boundaries of roughly what to expect.

-In terms of results that can be achieved, that’s pretty much defined by you, but to give some examples of what this 40 year old man can do, my only encounter with distance running was a half marathon completed in under two hours with only a month of preparation; I’ve hiked up to Britain’s second highest peak with full camping kit (about 20kg); and I’m a few kilograms short of bench pressing my body weight, and at just under 6′ can deadlift 140kg (in terms of lifting, I consider myself very much a work in progress but that’s not bad); and I fit into 32″ jeans.
+In terms of results that can be achieved, that’s pretty much defined by you, but to give some examples of what this 40 year old man can do, my only encounter with distance running was a half marathon completed in under two hours with only a month of preparation; I’ve hiked up to Britain’s second highest peak with full camping kit (about 20kg); and I can bench press my body weight, and at just under 6′ have deadlifted sets of 155kg (in terms of lifting, I consider myself very much a work in progress but that’s about 2x body weight which is ok); and I fit into 34″ jeans.
 Fitness training is just one thing I do, however, and a more committed person can expect to achieve much greater feats than mine.
 Certainly someone less stereotypically Scottish with a love of desserts and whisky should expect more.

 What should you expect to sacrifice then?
 Simply put, exercising for an hour at least three nights a week spaced two days apart; being able to tweak your diet to cook from scratch more, eat less processed food, and more complex carbs and protein; a focus on rest, recovery and taking other things like alcohol in moderation; and spending some money on joining a good gym / purchasing a rack and free weights, and potentially some food supplements.
 This is the bare minimum and corners cannot be cut from this.